-There’s two basic ways to make more money: sell more, or spend less.
+There are two basic ways to make more money: sell more, or spend less.
 While you’re chasing opportunities to make more sales to more people, chances are you’re overlooking areas where you’re needlessly splashing your cash.
 Take a look through these seven methods of delivering tangible costs savings for your business and see where you could make a cut for the better.

 1. Review your existing loans and policies